Zistack/Satisfactory-Optimizer/README.md

    The number of machines used to produce this recipe.

+ * "power consumption": Real

+   The power consumption of all of the machines used to produce this recipe.

+ * "overclock_setting": Real

+   The overclock setting applied to the machines using this recipe.

+ * "somersloops_slotted": Real

+   The total number of somersloops slotted into machines producing this recipe.
+   This can interact with the overclock setting in a slightly strange way.
+   The planner internally instantiates a number of 'corners' for each recipe, each being a machine count associated with the recipe at a specific overclock setting and productivity multiplier.
+   Generally, the planner will want to overclock productivity-boosted machines, but may not want to overclock machines _not_ boosted with somersloops.
+   If not enough somersloops are provided to boost every recipe, and the overclock setting is not pegged at 2.5, then most likely the somersloops were dumped into a subset of machines which were overclocked, while the remaining machines were left alone.
+   Perhaps in future versions of this tool, we'll be able to report this more clearly.

  * "inputs": {"Item": Real, ...}

    The number of items consumed by this recipe per minute for each item consumed.